Skip to main content

 observations actions.npy language_instruction.txt metadata.json

-Start Fine-tuning
+Start Fine-Tuning

 Basic Training Command